 But he couldn't help himself:

-The thing caught up to the light that
+The kettle-pot-pod caught up to the light that

 Had robbed him, kept him prisoner,